Rosierly/100-Days-of-Code-Python/README.md

 # 100-Days-of-Code-Python
-Tracking my progress of the 100 Days of Code with daily Python projects and challenges.
+Tracking my progress of the 100 Days of Code course with daily Python projects and challenges.

 ---